-All Indian Movies released in IMAX [Updated October 2025]
+Indian Movies released in IMAX [Updated August 2026]

 If you love movies, you must be familiar with IMAX.
-Nowadays, you can see an IMAX logo on almost every major movie poster.
-And our cinema industry has started catching up with this cutting-edge technology.
+Nowadays, you can see an IMAX logo on almost every major movie poster, and our cinema industry has started catching up with this cinema technology.
 Let’s take a look at how it all began, along with a list of all Indian films released in IMAX.

 A Brief History of IMAX